S-A-P-E-R-A/Rock-Paper-Scissors--Extended/README.md

-print("The modes you can play are: NORMAL, CARS, COMIC, NINTENDO, OR BAIT modes.") time.sleep(2.3) color("purple", "i") choice = input(
+print("The modes you can play are: NORMAL, CARS, COMIC, NINTENDO, OR BAIT modes.") time.sleep(2.3) color("purple", "i") gameMode = input(
-    "We would like you to select and choose which game mode you would like to play.\n\t" ) color("blue") pointvaluegoal = int(input("But first, the amount you choose will determine how many rounds you play, good luck.\nPlease insert your point Goal (You start at 100):\n\t"
+    "We would like you to select and choose which game mode you would like to play.\n\t" ) color("blue") pointvaluegoal = int(input("Now, the amount you choose will determine how many rounds you play, good luck.\nPlease insert your point Goal (You start at 100):\n\t"
     ))
 color("yellow","u")
 Name = input("Now, what is your name?\t")